dmjohnsson23/teql/README.md

 * encoding: The encoding to use when reading and writing files.
 Defaults to the system's default encoding.
 (This is *not* the encoding of the TEQL script itself)
 * linesep: The line separator to use when reading and writing files.
 Defaults to the system's default line separator.
+* linenumbers: If set to `on`, line numbers will be displayed when printing to sdtout.

 ### String interpolation